Malware: Trojan horse

 A Trojan horse misrepresents itself to masquerade as a regular, benign program or utility in order to persuade a victim to install it.
 A Trojan horse usually carries a hidden destructive function that is activated when the application is started.
 The term is derived from the Ancient Greek story of the Trojan horse used to invade the city of Troy by stealth.

 Trojan horses are generally spread by some form of social engineering, for example, where a user is duped into executing an email attachment disguised to be unsuspicious, (e.g., a routine form to be filled in), or by drive-by download.
 Although their payload can be anything, many modern forms act as a backdoor, contacting a controller (phoning home) which can then have unauthorized access to the affected computer, potentially installing additional software such as a keylogger to steal confidential information, cryptomining software or adware to generate revenue to the operator of the trojan.
 While Trojan horses and backdoors are not easily detectable by themselves, computers may appear to run slower, emit more heat or fan noise due to heavy processor or network usage, as may occur when cryptomining software is installed.
-Cryptominers may limit resource usage and/or only run during idle times in an attempt to evade detection.
+Cryptominers may limit resource usage or only run during idle times in an attempt to evade detection.

 Unlike computer viruses and worms, Trojan horses generally do not attempt to inject themselves into other files or otherwise propagate themselves.
+Modern Trojans are often disguised within legitimate-looking applications, making them particularly effective at bypassing basic user awareness and simple antivirus measures.

-In spring 2017 Mac users were hit by the new version of Proton Remote Access Trojan (RAT) trained to extract password data from various sources, such as browser auto-fill data, the Mac-OS keychain, and password vaults.
+In spring 2017, Mac users were hit by the new version of Proton Remote Access Trojan (RAT) trained to extract password data from various sources, such as browser auto-fill data, the Mac-OS keychain, and password vaults.

 Droppers

 Droppers are a sub-type of Trojans that solely aim to deliver malware upon the system that they infect with the desire to subvert detection through stealth and a light payload.
+It is important not to confuse a dropper with a loader or stager.
+A loader or stager will merely load an extension of the malware (for example a collection of malicious functions through reflective dynamic link library injection) into memory.
+The purpose is to keep the initial stage light and undetectable.
+A dropper merely downloads further malware to the system.